Salford Red Devils will face Catalans Dragons On Friday September 18, in the opening tie of the 2020 Coral Challenge Cup quarter finals.

 The match will mark the start of two double-headers later this month – with all four matches broadcast live.

-The BBC’s selected ties – the rematch of last year’s Wembley Final between Warrington Wolves and St Helens, followed by Wigan Warriors against the winners of the outstanding Sixth Round tie between Castleford Tigers and Hull FC – will be played at Salford’s AJ Bell Stadium on Saturday September 19.
+The BBC’s selected ties – the rematch of last year’s Wembley Final between Warrington Wolves and St Helens, followed by Wigan Warriors against the winners of the outstanding Sixth Round tie between Castleford Tigers and Hull FC – will be played at Salford’s The Salford Stadium on Saturday September 19.
 The BBC’s coverage will start on BBC1 at 2pm, with kick off between Warrington Wolves and St Helens at 230pm.

 That follows a Friday night double header at the Totally Wicked Stadium in St Helens on September 18, with all the action shown live by Sky Sports – the 2018 Coral Challenge Cup winners Catalans Dragons versus Salford Red Devils, followed by Leeds Rhinos versus Hull Kingston Rovers in a repeat of the 2015 Final.